AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ### $\text{RSVD}-\Delta t$ Variables

-- `k`: Indicates the number of test vectors.
+- `k`: The number of test vectors.
-- `q`: Specifies the number of power iterations.
+- `q`: The number of power iterations.
-- `Nw`: Represents the number of frequencies to resolve.
+- `Nw`: The number of frequencies to resolve.
-- `w`: Specifies the base frequency.
+- `w`: The base frequency.
 - `TwoPI`: Indicates whether to convert frequencies to angular frequencies.
-If `true`, the output frequencies are converted to angular frequencies by multiplying with \(2\pi\).
+If `true`, the output frequencies are converted to angular frequencies by multiplying by \(2\pi\).
-- `TransientLength`: Defines the length of the transient simulation.
+- `TransientLength`: The length of the transient simulation.
-- `dt`: Time step for transient simulations.
+- `dt`: The time step for transient simulations.
 - `TransientRemoval`: Determines whether the transient removal strategy is used.
 - `Display`: Controls the amount of information printed during computation, ranging from 0 (no output) to 2 (verbose output).
   - `Display = 0`: Minimal output, with no information displayed.